The Five Food Groups of Revenue Marketing Health

 The good news is that RMS optimization can happen iteratively.
 Clearly you don’t have the luxury of stopping your short-term initiatives, and you don’t need to do so.

-You can optimize any of the four pillars of RMS in a non-linear manner and build strategic context as you have budget and time:
+You can optimize any of the five pillars of RMS in a non-linear manner and build strategic context as you have budget and time:

 - Conduct primary research (qualitative and quantitative) with target personas to understand what they are thinking, feeling, and doing in each stage of the client lifecycle.